Some are so-so. Some are just really, really bad. And others? Pretty okay.

 Not a lot of insight, yet.
 I’ve added gradients emphasizing the strongest from the weakest weeks.
 I think we’ll find later that Week 28 dropped as it was the week right after the holiday which I’m calling the holiday hangover.

 So far, we have not looked at sales by day.
 So I’ve added it below.

-Normally, we don’t use bars for run charts.
-But I wanted to show a second dimension for my date area.
+Typically, we don’t use bars for run charts.
+But I wanted to show the second dimension for my date area.
 I have the actual date.
 And since the date didn’t mean much to me, I added weekday.
 And that second dimension for time forced me to use bars.

 Frankly, this is meaningless.
 We’re comparing apples and oranges.
-Spotting trends is really impossible.
+Spotting trends are really impossible.